shamilkotta/shamilkotta/README.md

 <h1>Hi👋, I'm SHAMIL </h1>

-I am a web developer specializing in the MERN stack.
+I am a MERN stack web developer.
 I have completed my graduation in Bsc Physics in 2022, with maths and computer science as complementary courses.

 I have a strong understanding of web development techs like React, Node js, Express, and Mongo DB.
 Also experience with trending libraries like Next js, Tailwind CSS, Material UI...
 And I have a strong skill to learn new things quickly and effectively with the help of documentation and articles.